DHLUI/FDT_WM_DESIGN_GUIDELINE/README.md

 A design guideline of APP named wealth management.

-you can check this doc through this way:
+you can check this doc via this way: